| Sunday | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday |

 After-School Adventurer's Club

 No experience needed!
-Characters will be provided or you can make your own ahead of time!
+Characters will be provided for ease of adventure.
 We'll have a D&D 5e Game every time, while we may have new games to teach as well.

 MedStar St. Mary’s Hospital Community Health Advocates will be in the lobby to talk about health and wellness services throughout the hospital, and to provide blood pressure and other screenings.